 This makes determining your tolerance easier because you can know that 5mg makes you feel one way and that 10mg makes you feel another.

 However, dispensary edibles are not available to everyone.
-Many people prefer to make their homemade edibles to control the final product, save money, and use up homegrown products.
+Many people prefer to make homemade edibles to control the final product, save money, and use up homegrown products.

 Suppose you know the input value, the percentage of THC or CBD in your starting material.
 In that case, you can use our edible dosage calculator to get a rough guestimate of the potency of your final products.